Freeborn County Public Health can help answer questions about bed bugs, head lice, lead and radon.

 Freeborn County staff can provide general education with bed bugs, assist with bed bug identification and help refer to exterminators.
 All of the information that Freeborn County Public Health uses comes from the University of Minnesota Extension website.

-Freeborn County Public Health can help answer questions about head lice, determine that you or your child actually has head lice or nits and offer supplies to treat head lice for those that are not able to afford supplies.
+Freeborn County Public Health can help answer questions about head lice, determine that you or your child actually has head lice or nits.
 Please call to schedule an appointment.

 Freeborn County Public Health staff works with all high lead cases in Freeborn County.
 Referrals are sent from the MN Department of Health and follow up along with general education on lead is done by Freeborn County Public Health staff.
 Home inspections are done when the blood lead level of a child is above 15.
 A member from the MN Department of Health Lead Compliance Unit will conduct that home inspection paired with health education from a staff member from Freeborn County Public Health.
 Together they will try to determine where the source of lead is coming from, steps to lower the child’s blood lead level, ensure proper follow up from doctors and other medical staff is met, and referrals to local school districts.